isocpp/CppCoreGuidelines/README.md

 ## Getting started

-The guidelines themselves are found at [CppCoreGuidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+The guidelines themselves are found at [CppCoreGuidelines](CppCoreGuidelines.md).
+There is also [a version formatted for browsing] (http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

-Many of the guidelines make use of the header only [GSL: Guideline support library](https://github.com/Microsoft/GSL)
+Many of the guidelines make use of the header only Guideline Support Library.
+One implementation is available at [GSL: Guideline support library](https://github.com/Microsoft/GSL).

 ## Background and scope